dojo/widget-core/README.md

 		}

 		class FocusInputChild extends Focus(WidgetBase)<FocusInputChildProperties> {
+      // focusKey must be defined, or nothing will happen if the widget is passed a truthy focus property focusKey = 'input';
 			protected render() {
-				// the child widget's `this.shouldFocus` is passed directly to the input nodes focus property return v('input', { onfocus: this.properties.onFocus, focus: this.shouldFocus });
+				return v('input', { key: 'input', onfocus: this.properties.onFocus });
 			}
 		}